-5. When the vegetables and fruits are frozen, the fibers are to large extent destroyed.
+When the vegetables and fruits are frozen, the fibers are destroyed.
 When the water molecules held in the fibrous cells freeze, they expand by approximately 9% and destroy the cell membranes.

-happens when a green salad or a cucumber is accidentally frozen and thawed.
+Vegetables and fruits contain typically about 90% water inside their cells.
+Everyone knows what happens when a green salad leaf or a cucumber is accidentally frozen and thawed.
 It becomes mushy.
 The reason is simple: The expansion of the frozen water molecules destroy the fibers.

-In terms of aesthetic, flavor and nutrients, fresh organic vegetables that are in season (locally) are the ideal choice.
-Frozen veggies are an excellent and cost efficient alternative, although some veggies stand up to processing better than others.
+In terms of aesthetic, flavor and nutrients, fresh organic vegetables that are in season (and preferably locally grown) are the ideal choice.
+Frozen veggies are an excellent and cost efficient alternative, although only a few veggies stand up to freezing process better than others.